Ian Holland: Early life

 Holland was born in Wisconsin to an American mother and British-born Australian father.
 They moved to Australia when he was two years old, and he grew up in Melbourne.
 In 2012, when he was 21, he won the Australian cricket-based reality television series Cricket Superstar.

-Career
+Domestic career

 Holland earned his first contract with Victoria after winning Cricket Superstar.
 He made his first-class debut for Victoria on 3 February 2016 in the 2015–16 Sheffield Shield.

 He made his List A debut for the English side Hampshire in the 2017 Royal London One-Day Cup on 27 April 2017.
 He made his Twenty20 cricket debut, also for Hampshire, in the 2017 NatWest t20 Blast on 3 August 2017.